top of page

 ILS Matriculate, 2020

-I became a member of the Momany lab in 2020.
-I am currently the secretary of the Mycology Student Organization and a member of the UGA fungal group.
+I became a member of the Momany lab in 2020 after receiving my master's degree in biology from Youngstown State University.
+I am currently the president of the Mycology Student Organization and organizer of the UGA fungal group.
 My research aims to understand the development of Aspergillus fumigatus, specifically investigating the mechanisms of dormancy and germination of asexual spores.

 IMG_3667.jpg